dgendill/dassets/README.md

                already exist                                         [boolean]

 Examples:
-dassets                          list all assets in all groups dassets -m                       show missing assets in all groups dassets -i production            list all assets in the 'production' group dassets -i production -i dev -m  list all missing assets in the
+dassets                          list all assets in all channels dassets -m                       show missing assets in all channels dassets -i production            list all assets in the 'production' channel dassets -i production -i dev -m  list all missing assets in the
-                                 'production' and 'dev' groups
+                                 'production' and 'dev' channels
 ```